aphillip/MasterControl/README.md

 Right clicking on a node causes a context menu to popup, having these three options:

 -   Add Child – Adds a child node to the selected node.
-The new child
-    > will be the last node of all selected node’s children.
-For
-    > example, if the node “Button – Notepad” was currently selected,
-    > the new child would appear after the node, “Command –
+The new child will be the last node of all selected node’s children.
+For example, if the node “Button – Notepad” was currently selected, the new child would appear after the node, “Command – exec ‘notepad.exe’”.
-    > exec ‘notepad.exe’”.

--   Add Sibling – Adds a child node to the parent node of the
+-   Add Sibling – Adds a child node to the parent node of the selected node.
-    > selected node.
 The new child will appear after the selected node.
-    > For example, if the node “Button – Notepad” was currently
-    > selected, a new node would appear before the node “Button – Media
-    > Player” as a child of the node “Section – Extra”.
+For example, if the node “Button – Notepad” was currently selected, a new node would appear before the node “Button – Media Player” as a child of the node “Section – Extra”.

 -   Remove Item – Removes the current node from the tree.
-Some nodes
-    > cannot be removed.
+Some nodes cannot be removed.

-Nodes can be rearranged, as long as the will still have the same parent.
+Nodes can be rearranged, as long as they will still have the same parent.
 To move a node, left click on the node and drag it to its new position.
 When the mouse button is released, the node will be moved.